About our Holidays

 Travel directions and a list of what to bring will be sent to you with your confirmation of booking.
 You will also find a lot of useful information on the Travel & Gear page of this website.
 We confirm the booking after you have paid the deposit.
 If you would like to see travel directions before you book, just email us for a copy.

 WalkingWomen has been set up to cater for the needs and safety of women who want to walk.
 Assistance dogs (e.g ‘blind’ dog, ‘hearing’ dog etc) are permitted on all WW holidays and at all UK accommodations we use.
-Non-assistance dogs are allowed at some accommodations we use (see below), but will only be allowed to join walks if they are well behaved around people and sheep, are under control at all times, and are not likely to be experienced as threatening due to their size or breed.
+Non-assistance dogs are allowed on a number of holidays which are clearly marketed as “Dogs Welcome” breaks.
+Dogs will only be allowed to join walks if they are well behaved around people and sheep, are under control at all times, and are not likely to be experienced as threatening due to their size or breed.
 If the guide feels that your dog is endangering or annoying other women, you will be asked to make other arrangements even if it means that you cannot join the walk.
 For this reason, please consider carefully whether your dog is sufficiently well behaved and non-threatening to others before bringing him or her on a holiday – and please let us know beforehand.

 Foreign Holidays – Flights, ATOL, transfers…